 An ABG is a very useful test when you find yourself confronted with a critically unwell patient, as it tells you about their oxygenation, their acid-base balance, and in some cases their potassium and lactate as well, and the results are available within minutes.

-TIPS FOR USE: ABG syringes contain heparin to prevent the sample from clotting – you need to expel this through the needle before taking your sample.
+ABG syringes contain heparin to prevent the sample from clotting – you need to expel this through the needle before taking your sample.
 Some fill automatically as the plunger is pushed back by the pressure of the blood coming through the needle, whilst others require you to pull on the plunger yourself to fill the syringe.
 Try to get the self-filling ones – like those shown above – if you can, as they are infinitely better.
-Compared to taking venous bloods, ABGs are technically more challenging, riskier and much more uncomfortable for the patient.
-For more detail and tips on how to take an ABG, see our guide.
+Compared to taking venous blood, ABGs are technically more challenging, riskier and much more uncomfortable for the patient.
+For more details and tips on how to take an ABG, see our guide.

-“Invert” doesn’t mean “shake”.
-Be gentle with your samples or they’ll haemolyse.
+Invert doesn’t mean shake: be gentle with your samples or they’ll haemolyse.

 The bottles can be used for other non-blood fluids too, for example, pleural aspirates, ascitic taps and CSF samples obtained by lumbar puncture.
 The tests each bottle is used for are the same: the purple one is for cell count, the yellow one is for electrolytes, albumin and LDH, the grey one is for glucose, and blood culture bottles can be used for fluid cultures.
 Don’t forget to specify on your request form what kind of fluid is in the bottle and which part of the patient you got it from.